APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-In addition to his NPR work, Eric is a contributor and media analyst for MSNBC and NBC News, dissecting media issues on NBC TV platforms and online.
-He is an adjunct instructor of journalism and public policy in the Sanford School of Public Policy at Duke University.
-And in 2020, he was given the Distinguished Alumni Service Award by Indiana University – the institution’s highest alumni honor -- four years after Indiana University’s Media School of journalism and communications named him a distinguished alumnus.
+From 2017 to 2021, he served as a contributor/media analyst for MSNBC and NBC News.
+In April 2021, the American Civil Liberties Union of Florida gave him its Irene Miller Vigilance in Journalism Award.
+And he was given the Distinguished Alumni Service Award by Indiana University – the institution’s highest alumni honor – in 2020, four years after Indiana University’s Media School of journalism and communications named him a distinguished alumnus.

-He came to NPR in September 2013 from the Tampa Bay Times newspaper in Florida, where he served as TV/Media Critic and in other roles for nearly 20 years.
-A journalist for three decades, he is also the author of Race-Baiter: How the Media Wields Dangerous Words to Divide a Nation, a look at how prejudice, racism and sexism fuels some elements of modern media, published in October 2012 by Palgrave Macmillan.
+In 2019, Eric became the first African American to serve as chairman for the jurors who select the George Foster Peabody Awards for excellence in electronic media at the University of Georgia; his one-year tenure capped a total six years he served on the board of jurors.
+A journalist for more than three decades, Eric is also the author of Race-Baiter: How the Media Wields Dangerous Words to Divide a Nation, a look at how prejudice, racism and sexism fuels some elements of modern media, published in October 2012 by Palgrave Macmillan.

 In 2017, Eric was named one of the country’s 15 Most Influential Media Reporters by the website Mediaite and in 2009, he was cited as one of Ebony magazine’s “Power 150” – a list of influential black Americans which also included Oprah Winfrey and PBS host Gwen Ifill.
+He has been honored with awards from the American Sociological Association, the American Civil Liberties Union of Florida, the Society of Professional Journalists and the Florida Press Club.

 His writing has also appeared in the New York Times online, Ebony magazine, POLITICO, Columbia Journalism Review, ESPN’s The Undefeated website, the Los Angeles Review of Books, Salon magazine, CNN.com, the Washington Post, Village Voice, VIBE magazine, Emmy magazine, Newsmax magazine, Rolling Stone Online and a host of other newspapers across the country.

 Additionally, he worked as a professional drummer in the 1980s, touring and performing with Motown recording artists The Voyage Band throughout the Midwest and in Osaka, Japan.
 He continues to perform with area bands and recording artists as a drummer, bassist and vocalist.
-Read Less ^

 Speaker Videos